 1. DO NOT plug in your phone – Electricity and water just don’t mix.

 2. DO power off the phone – This will help prevent a short circuit.

 3. DO remove the battery if possible –Separating the battery from the phone helps to keep electricity away from the waterlogged components.
 This minimizes the chances of irreversible damage.

-4. IF it was dropped in salt water, DO rinse it in fresh water – Salt water will almost certainly corrode and short the phone and will do more damage than fresh water, so it is best to remove any traces of salt water quickly.
+4. If it was dropped in salt water, DO rinse it in fresh water – Salt water will almost certainly corrode and short the phone and will do more damage than fresh water, so it is best to remove any traces of salt water quickly.

-5. DO dry with paper towel or washcloth – Removing any visible water from the phone will keep it from seeping into the phone and doing more damage.
+5. DO dry with a paper towel or washcloth – Removing any visible water from the phone will keep it from seeping into the phone and doing more damage.

-8. DO NOT use a microwave – A major component of electronic devices is metal and metal in a microwave is a recipe for disaster.
+8. DO NOT use a microwave!
+A major component of electronic devices is metal and metal in a microwave is a recipe for disaster.

 9. TekDry has kiosks at some Staples stores that will dry phones fast.